lluecke/dod2k/docs/tutorial/.ipynb_checkpoints/duplicate-checkpoint.md

 !!! note "Backup & Resume"
     The process creates backup files in `data/DB/dup_detection/`.
 If interrupted, you can resume from the backup.

-??? question "Can I Reverse a Decision?"

-    There is currently no option to reverse a decision while running the duplicate decisions.
-    However should the operator want to revise a previous decision they have two options:

-    1. **Most recent decision:** Interrupt the process, remove the last line from the backup file (`data/DB/dup_detection/dup_decisions_DB_INITIALS_BACKUP.csv`), then restart.

-    2. **Any decision:** Interrupt and directly edit the backup file columns 'Decision 1' and 'Decision 2'.
-Use only: `KEEP`, `REMOVE`, or `COMPOSITE`.

-    3. **After completion:** Manually edit the final output file with correct terminology.

 !!! info "Handling of multiple duplicates"
     The decision process is currently not optimised for handling of multiple duplicates (i.e. records which have more than one potential duplicate candidate), going through the duplicates on a pair-by-pair basis.
 However, `dup.duplicate_decisions_multiple` includes improved handling of multiple duplicates.
 For any records which are associated with multiple duplicates, all the other duplicate candidates are shown alongside the summary figure for the duplicate candidate pair.
 Any previous decisions, when available, are shown besides the `datasetId`, `archiveType`, `paleoData_proxy` etc.: